contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Stake presidents and bishops also provide support to family members as needed.

 Some exposure to pornography may be inadvertent.
-Intentional use of pornography may be occasional or intensive.
-Intensive use can become a compulsion or, in very rare cases, an addiction.
+Intentional use of pornography is harmful—whether occasional or intensive.

 Personal counseling and informal membership restrictions are usually sufficient when helping a person repent of using pornography (see [32.8](32-repentance-and-membership-councils.md#328-personal-counseling-and-informal-membership-restrictions)).
 Membership councils are not usually held.
 However, a council may be necessary for intensive and compulsive use of pornography that has caused significant harm to a member’s marriage or family (see [38.6.5](38-church-policies-and-guidelines.md#3865-chastity-and-fidelity)).
 A council is required if a member makes, shares, possesses, or repeatedly views pornographic images of children (see [38.6.6](38-church-policies-and-guidelines.md#3866-child-pornography)).